Gibberlings3/Ajantis_Portrait_Pack/README.md

 # Ajantis Portrait Pack
-Adds custom portraits for Ajantis to BG1 and jastey's Ajantis mod in BGII.

-The Mod gives a choice of custom portraits for Ajantis.
+Adds custom portraits for Ajantis.

 The portraits will be used for BG1 Ajantis as well as jastey's Sir Ajantis BGII mod, independent on install order.